CivicActions/ssp-toolkit/docs/controls/IA.md

 Initial authenticator content (a unique email address – not previously used in any other account) is provided by the user.
 Internal initial password requirements set by CivicActions Operations and ongoing password refreshes by internal user follow the requirements set in the Identification and Authentication Policy.

-##### LINCS

-LINCS admins in collaboration with CivicActions Operations are responsible for provisioning and de-provisioning end user accounts in compliance with the authentication requirements described herein.

 #### c

 ##### Drupal

 The system partially inherits this control from Drupal standard password strength mechanisms.

-##### LINCS

-When entering a user account password upon initial login to lincs.ed.gov, all users must comply with the following password policies, which are enforced by the website's software configuration:
-• Password must be at least 14 characters in length.
-• Password must contain at least one digit.
-• Password must contain at least one special character (not whitespace or an alphanumeric).
-• Password must contain at least one uppercase character.
-• Password must contain at least one lowercase character.

 #### d